Kevin Garnett: Personal life

-Garnett wore clothing branded as "OBF", standing for Official Block Family.
+Garnett wore clothing branded as "OBF", standing for "Official Block Family."
 The name came from what he called his close group of friends from Beechwood Court in Mauldin, South Carolina.
-He brought OBF members to live with him in his Minnesota home, and let some on board some team's charter flights during road trips.
+He brought OBF members to live with him in his Minnesota home, and let some onboard team charter flights during road trips.
 He met Jimmy Jam and Terry Lewis, the Grammy-winning record producers for Janet Jackson and Boyz II Men, early in his career in Minnesota and considers them as mentors.

 In July 2004, Garnett married his longtime girlfriend Brandi Padilla during a private ceremony in California.
 Due to the wedding, Garnett did not take part in the Athens Olympic Games.
 The couple has two daughters.
 On July 12, 2018, Garnett's wife filed for divorce, asking for custody of the children.
 Garnett is the half-brother of former basketball player Louis McCullough.
 Another professional basketball player, former Los Angeles Laker Shammond Williams, is his cousin.